fzakaria/fzakaria.com/_posts/2025-12-30-huge-binaries-papercuts-and-limits.md

 I also mentioned earlier about a pattern about using multiple GOT, Global Offset Tables, to also avoid the 31-bit (±2GiB) relative offset limitation.

+Is there even a need for the large code-model?

 How far can that take us before we are forced to use the large code-model?

 Let's think about it: